bucinko/spring-tasklist-mysql/README.md

 Steps to Setup

-1. Clone the application from git repo
+1. Clone the application from git repository

 2. Create MySQL database